Corona and the effects on contracts under Dutch law

 2. If the court changes or partially dissolves the agreement on the basis of Article 6:258 or 6:259, it may order that one or more parties may rescind the agreement entirely by means of a written notification within a period to be set in its judgment.
 In that event the change or partial dissolvement (dissolution) of the agreement shall not take effect before this period has expired.

-3. When an agreement has been changed or entirely or partially dissolved on the basis of Article 6:258 or 6:259, then also the judgment which ordered this change or dissolvement may be registered in the public registers, provided that it has become final and binding or that it immediately enforceable.
+3. When an agreement has been changed or entirely or partially dissolved on the basis of Article 6:258 or 6:259, then also the judgment which ordered this change or dissolvement may be registered in the public registers, provided that it has become final and binding or that it is immediately enforceable.

 4. When a person is summoned to appear in court in relation to a right of action based on Article 6:258 or 6:259 and the accompanying writ of summons is served on him at his elected domicile in the Netherlands as meant in Article 6:252, paragraph 2, then also his legal successors, who have not registered themselves in the public registers as new creditor, will have been summoned by means of this writ. […]